varasys/theoffice/README.md

 - The unique benefit: 10-15 adoptable cats as your coworkers

 **For Cats (and Cat Lovers):**
+- **Foster-Sponsorship Program**: Members can financially sponsor a cat(s) to provide veterinary care and supplies
 - **Foster-to-Adopter Program**: Members can foster cats for up to three months before deciding to adopt or return them
-- This "try before you commit" model removes adoption anxiety while dramatically expanding foster capacity
+- This "transition period" model removes adoption anxiety while dramatically expanding foster capacity
 - Even returns are wins—they free up space for the next cat while the returned cat has been socialized and made more adoptable
-- On-site socialization training helps members learn proper cat care, creating calmer, better-adjusted cats
+- On-site socialization training helps members learn proper cat care, creating calmer, better-adjusted guardians (and cats)
+- Promotes adoption of pairs of compatible cats that are known to be happy and supportive of each other

 ## Why This Works